The cost of a direct cremation with Bare averages around $2,600*. Click below to see the price for your area.

 How much is a low cost funeral?

-In contrast, the average cost of a direct cremation with Bare Cremation is around $2,000 (prices can be lower or slightly higher depending on the location).
+In contrast, *the national average cost of an at-need direct cremation with Bare Cremation is around $2,600 at the time of writing (prices differ depending on the location).
 Bare saves Australian families thousands by only providing the things they actually want in a funeral.
 To get a free quote for your area, click the below button.

 The best way to plan both a personalised and low cost funeral, is to consider what was important to the deceased person and their family and friends.
 Were they traditional or religious, with a more formal nature?
 Or did they have a more casual demeanour, partial to a few drinks and a yarn?